polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 PolySwarm is built on top of Ethereum, a programmable world computer fueled by a native cryptocurrency called Ether (ETH).
 When an Ethereum user executes a transfer of ETH or conducts a call into an Ethereum "smart contract" (e.g. PolySwarm's Relay contracts), the user must pay the Ethereum network to carry out this transaction in the form of "Gas".
-Gas is deducted from their ETH balance.
+Gas is deducted from the user's ETH balance.

 PolySwarm operates on Nectar (NCT) - an application-layer cryptocurrency token built on top of Ethereum.
 NCT is essential for participating in the PolySwarm marketplace.